Gower Power Solar Storage CIC

 Over the past 3 years, in Swansea alone we’ve successfully put over £1.5 million of renewable energy assets into community ownership across 3 projects and helped to establish over £2m in social impact funds for the benefit of the Swansea community…

-Swansea’s first local clean energy supply offer is 100% renewable and provides affordable clean electricity for local people.
+Swansea’s first local energy supply is 100% renewable and provides affordable clean electricity for local people

 Working together on the right projects, in the right way, we can improve the world for ourselves and future generations.